Britain's Boris Johnson Appeals To EU To Drop 'Irish Backstop' Demand

 "You have my personal commitment that this government will work with energy and determination to achieve an agreement.
 That is our highest priority," Johnson wrote.

+Discussing Johnson's request, Bertaud said, "the letter does not provide a legal operational solution to prevent the return of a hard border on the island of Ireland, it does not set out what any alternative arrangements could be.
+And in fact it recognizes that there is no guarantee that such arrangements will be in place by the end of the transitional period."

-The letter came a day after details of a U.K. government study were published by The Sunday Times that paints a disturbing picture of the consequences of a no-deal Brexit.
+The prime minister's letter came a day after details of a U.K. government study were published by The Sunday Times that paints a disturbing picture of the consequences of a no-deal Brexit.

-The study warns of fuel, food and medicine shortages and a "three-month meltdown at [British] ports," the newspaper reports.
+The study warns of fuel, food and medicine shortages, and a "three-month meltdown at [British] ports," the newspaper reports.

-Code named Operation Yellowhammer, the report was reportedly compiled by the Cabinet Office this month.
+Code-named Operation Yellowhammer, the report was reportedly compiled by the Cabinet Office this month.

-However, Michael Gove, the Cabinet minister charged with planning for a no-deal Brexit, insists that the information in the report is old and that planning for a crash exit from the EU had been stepped up in the weeks since Johnson became prime minister.
+However, Michael Gove, the minister tasked with planning for a no-deal Brexit, insists that the information in the report is old.
+He also says that planning for a crash exit from the EU has been stepped up in the weeks since Johnson became prime minister.